megatux/jekyll-blog/_posts/2019-10-04-intro-to-roda.markdown

 plugin :websockets

 route do |r|
-  r.get "room"do
+  r.get "room" do
-    # Matches if it "s a websocket request
+    # Matches if it's a websocket request
     r.websocket do |ws|
       ws.on(:message) { ... }
       ws.on(:close) { ... }